-Storage in state-owned dams was calculated using the Homeland Security Infrastructure Program database.
-The source of this information is the National Inventory of Dams from 2012.
+Storage in state-owned dams was calculated using the Homeland Security Infrastructure Program database from 2013.
 Nearly one-third of all counties do not contain state-owned storage.
 This makes the typical percentile thresholds invalid.
-Therefore, thresholds were adjusted to create equal bins for the non-zero data set.
+Therefore, thresholds were adjusted to create equal bins for the non-zero dataset.
 The adjusted percentile thresholds used were: 72%, 81% and 91%.

-There are two metrics for structural vulnerability: relative importance of dams versus buildings; and the percentage of county area in a wildfire hazard area.
-To calculate overall structural impact relative importance of dams was weighted 70% and wildfire hazard was weighted 30%.
+There are two metrics for structural vulnerability: relative importance of dams versus buildings, and the percentage of county area in a wildfire hazard area.
+To calculate overall structural impact, relative importance of dams was weighted 70% and wildfire hazard was weighted 30%.